To log in to the Student Portal for the first time, please follow the steps below.

 From 2:00 PM - 8:00 PM in Baroni Hall - South Wing

-Textbook information is finalized in May/June and will be posted on the website and emailed to families.
+Textbook information is finalized, posted on the website, and emailed to families.

 - June 2019: The final book list will be posted to Central Catholic High School’s Textbook Page.
 Families will be emailed when this list has been posted.